-Candidates apply their understanding, analysis and evaluation skills to a previously-studied text from the following contexts: drama, prose fiction, prose non-fiction, poetry, film and TV drama, and language, by writing a critical essay in response to one question from a choice of three.
+Candidates apply their understanding, analysis and evaluation skills to previously-studied texts from the following genres: drama, prose, poetry, film and TV drama, and language, by writing a critical essay in response to one question from a choice of two.

 Candidates must choose a different genre from the one selected for section 1.
-Note: prose fiction and prose non-fiction are subsets of the same genre: prose.

-Marks are awarded for their knowledge and understanding of the text, their skills in analysis and evaluation, and their construction of a critical line of thought in an extended piece of writing.
-The essay must be relevant to the question throughout and achieve minimum requirements for technical accuracy: few errors in spelling, grammar, sentence construction, punctuation and paragraphing and the ability to be understood at first reading.
+Candidates will gain marks for their knowledge and understanding of the text, their skills in analysis and evaluation, and their construction of a line of thought in a critical essay.
+The essay should be relevant to the question throughout, and should achieve minimum requirements for technical accuracy, that is paragraphing, sentence construction and punctuation should be sufficiently accurate so that meaning is clear at first reading; writing may contain errors, but these will not be significant.

-The following main command words are generally used in section 2 of this question paper, and are always accompanied by an instruction to refer to appropriate techniques:
+The following main command words are generally used in section 2 of this question paper:

+- describe and explain

+- show how

-- discuss how - explain how
+- explain how

+- explain and evaluate

-These command words invite candidates to demonstrate their skills of understanding, analysis and evaluation.
-The expression 'with reference to appropriate techniques' serves as a reminder for candidates of the need to demonstrate skills of analysis.
+All of the above command words invite candidates to demonstrate their skills of understanding, analysis, and evaluation.
+Each question includes the instruction: 'by referring to appropriate techniques', which serves as a reminder for candidates of the need to demonstrate skills of analysis.

-The language questions ask candidates to identify and refer to 'specific examples' of language from their studies in this genre.
+In the language questions, candidates are asked to refer to 'specific examples' of language from their studies in this genre.